Client-side caching

 The Apollo iOS library contains both a short-lived in-memory cache and a SQLite cache that persists cache data to disk.

-Learn about using cache policies to configure how GraphQL interact with cache data by reading our documentation on fetching locally cached data.
+Learn about using cache policies to configure how GraphQL operations interact with cache data by reading our documentation on fetching locally cached data.

 What is a normalized cache?

-In a , a normalized cache breaks each of your GraphQL responses into the individual objects it contains.
+In a GraphQL client, a normalized cache breaks each of your GraphQL operation responses into the individual objects it contains.
 Then, each object is cached as a separate entry based on its cache key.
 This means that if multiple responses include the same object, that object can be de-duplicated into a single cache entry.
 This reduces the overall size of the cache and helps keep your cached data consistent and fresh.

 Because the normalized cache updates cache entries across all of your operations, data fetched by one operation can update objects fetched by another operation.
 This allows you to watch your queries and react to changes across your entire application.
 You can use this to update your UI automatically or trigger other events when new data is available.